HomeAll Buyer GuidesBest AI Recruiting Tools for Staffing Agencies (2026): Faster Screens, Better Submittals, Less Recruiter Drag

 Instead of a single winner, most agencies pick a primary system for structured screening and client proof, then add engagement and scheduling where needed.

 Best fit when you need AI interviews or AI sourcing with client ready artifacts and enterprise auditability.
-Tenzo is built around transparent scorecards and auditable evidence so a recruiter and a hiring manager can see why a candidate was scored the way they were.
+Tenzo AI (our #1 recommendation) is built around transparent scorecards and auditable evidence so a recruiter and a hiring manager can see why a candidate was scored the way they were.

 • Structured voice interviews with evidence that map back to a rubric and produce shareable artifacts